matthew-brett/greater-data-science/greater_data.md

-related developments in computing education, the success of the agile software development process, the rise of open source, a major expansion in the amount and range of data we can practically analyze, and an increasing emphasis towards code and algorithms in data analysis.
-A combination of related factors has caused a huge increase in the actual and potential use of software in industry and academia, and a matching increase in the demand for programmers and computational data analysts.
+related developments in computing education, the success of the agile software development process, the rise of open source, a major expansion in the amount and range of data we can practically analyze, and an increasing emphasis towards code and algorithms.
+A combination of related factors has caused a great increase in the actual and potential use of software in industry and academia, and, in industry, a matching increase in the demand for programmers and computational data analysts.
 Less clearly related is the rise of the movement towards reproducible science, including open code and data.
 It may not be a coincidence that the major early champion for this movement, David Donoho, also works in a computational field (computational statistics).

 In academia, all these movements seem to appear under or around the umbrella of "data science".
 Here we summarize these movements as we understand them,